 This facility provides grant funding for giving 50 percent rebates to businesses and households on new efficient and ozone depleting substance (ODS)-free Air Conditioners (provided an old unit is disposed for each new unit supported), working through selected retailers.
 The maximum size of a grant to any selected retailer is \$1.5 million.
-There were no disbursements for the current year.

-Outstanding commitments totalling \$2.46 million (2013 - \$4.79 million) were reported at the end of the year.
+Outstanding commitments totalling \$1.84 million (December 31, 2014 - \$2.46 million) were reported at the end of the period.
 These are illustrated as follows: